 ]]>

-http://blog.zoolway.com/go-open-source-with-your-net-project/feed 1
+https://blog.zoolway.com/go-open-source-with-your-net-project/feed 1

-Using .NET build-in cryptography to RSA sign a software license http://blog.zoolway.com/using-net-build-in-cryptography-to-rsa-sign-a-software-license http://blog.zoolway.com/using-net-build-in-cryptography-to-rsa-sign-a-software-license#comments Sun, 14 Jun 2015 21:55:24 +0000 http://blog.zoolway.com/?p=45 “Do we really need that?”
+Using .NET build-in cryptography to RSA sign a software license https://blog.zoolway.com/using-net-build-in-cryptography-to-rsa-sign-a-software-license https://blog.zoolway.com/using-net-build-in-cryptography-to-rsa-sign-a-software-license#comments Sun, 14 Jun 2015 21:55:24 +0000 http://blog.zoolway.com/?p=45 “Do we really need that?”

 Recently I was asked if I could add something like a software license key to an application.
 It should also be possible to create keys or “licenses” which would expire at a certain date.